nnishadcmu/Portfolio/README.md

 # Portfolio
-This is my portfolio for Telling Stories with Data class at CMU.
+This is my portfolio for Telling Stories with Data class at Carnegie Mellon University.
 I will be posting all of my data visualizations assignments here for the semester.

 # About Me
 ![nuvia](https://user-images.githubusercontent.com/52507879/61142012-c5174200-a49c-11e9-9d71-fa09a8a0469f.jpg)

 Hello!
 I am Nuvia Nishad.
 I am a student in the Telling Stories with Data class at Carnegie Mellon University.
 I am a first year Master of Public Management student at the Heinz College and a full time HR Recruiter for the University.
 I provide full life-cycle recruitment services for the University which includes helping hiring managers to develop recruitment strategies and identifying the best talent for the job.

 As a Recruiter, I enjoy learning about the organizational plans and finding candidates that fit with the goals of the university.
 I am personally passionate about process and performance improvements that ensure effectiveness and increase overall organizational performances.
-I want to continue to engage in such organizational development opportunities.

-I am fluent in 3 languages and enjoy different cultural experiences.
-When I am not studying or working, I can be found exploring different parts of the city, country or the world.

 # What I hope to learn
-I hope to learn to simplify a lot of data and learn how to effectively represent them.
+I hope to learn to simplify data and learn how to effectively represent them.
+I hope to learn effective ways to communicate through data visualizations.

 # Assignment 1